aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/learning/a-jewish-prayer-for-graduation-and-an-interfaith-meditation-on-wisdom-and-learning-by-jonah-rank-2010.html.md

 <body>
 Title: A Jewish Prayer for Graduation and an Interfaith Meditation on Wisdom and Learning, by Jonah Rank (2010)<br />
 Primary contributor: jonah.rank<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=23429">http://opensiddur.org/?p=23429</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=23429">http://opensiddur.org/?p=23429</a>
 <p />
 <hr />